 When a Management Company Might Help

-In some cases, when you have a minimal number of properties and you don’t live near them, it may be a good idea to use a property management company.
+In some cases, when you have a minimal number of properties and don’t live near them, it may be a good idea to use a property management company.
 I still prefer hiring an employee in the area on a part-time basis.
 That being said, using a property management company is not a disaster under this scenario.
-Keep in mind that, in most cases, hiring an employee would be more cost-effective if you have more than 15 properties in that area.
+Remember that, in most cases, hiring an employee would be more cost-effective if you have more than 15 properties in that area.

 Another case for a property management company is when your property ownership will be limited to a short time.
 For example, suppose you have inherited a property you plan to sell.
 In that case, it may be a good idea to use a property management company to handle everything until you divest yourself of the house.
 If you do this, be sure your agreement with the management company allows a new owner to cancel the deal.